 The date dimension is the table that controls your time analysis and is the most important to get right, especially with PowerBI, Excel, and other visualization tools.
-Having various tags and descriptors that aid in your analysis gives your end users several options in creating their visualizations in addition to a base for DAX time intelligence calculations.
+Having various tags and descriptors that aid your analysis gives your end users several options in creating their visualizations and a base for DAX time intelligence calculations.

 Note: The following article uses Excel as the starting point and provides the example available on Github